FAM-HRI: Foundation-Model Assisted Multi-Modal Human-Robot Interaction Combining Gaze and Speech: Parameter Tuning and Reproducibility

 \section{Parameter Tuning and Reproducibility}

-Our approach involves several parameters that are manually set or empirically tuned based on experimental observations.The Weight Factor in intention alignment was determined through extensive testing to balance recent gaze points' influence while preventing a single point from dominating the selection process.
-While these parameters have been carefully adjusted to optimize system performance, we acknowledge that they are not mathematically proven to be optimal.
+Our approach involves several parameters that are manually set or empirically tuned based on experimental observations.
+The Weight Factor in intention alignment was determined through extensive testing to balance the influence of recent gaze points while preventing a single point from dominating the selection process.
+Although these parameters have been carefully adjusted to optimize system performance, we acknowledge that they are not mathematically proven to be optimal.

 To ensure reproducibility, we provide explicit parameter settings for key components of our system in Tab. \ref{tab:re}, including Grounding Dino for Scene Observation and SuperGlue for Multi-View Alignment.